searxng/searxng-docker/README.md

 > (Get-Content searxng/settings.yml) -replace 'ultrasecretkey', $secretKey | Set-Content searxng/settings.yml
 > ```

+> [!NOTE]
+> On the first run, you must remove `cap_drop: - ALL` from the `docker-compose.yaml` file for the `searxng` service to successfully create `/etc/searxng/uwsgi.ini`.
+This is necessary because the `cap_drop: - ALL` directive removes all capabilities, including those required for the creation of the `uwsgi.ini` file.

 ## How to access the logs

 To access the logs from all the containers use: `docker compose logs -f`.